sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-node-create/btp-cf-buildpacks-node-create.md

     The `nodeuaa` service instance will be bound to the `myapp` application during deployment.

 4. Now you have to create a microservice (the application router).
-Go to the `node-tutorial` folder and create a subfolder `web`.
+To do that, go to the `node-tutorial` folder and create a subfolder `web`.

     > **IMPORTANT**: Make sure you don't have another application with the name `web` in your space!
 If you do, use a different name and adjust the rest of the tutorial according to it.